 by Editorial Staff And Contributors

-Radiation therapy is a treatment for cancer and other diseases.
-It uses high-energy particles to damage the genetic code (DNA) in the cancer cells.
-This makes the cells unable to grow or divide when the DNA is damaged
+Radiation therapy (RT) treats cancer and other diseases.
+It uses high-energy particles to break the DNA in the cancer cells.
+The cells can’t grow or divide when the DNA is damaged

-This fact sheet will focus on external radiation therapy.
+This fact sheet will focus on external RT.

 Reasons for Procedure TOP